flyingtommy/A-accompany-code-for-the-rocking-paper/README.md

 ---

 ### 5. Craig-Bampton and FFR are relatively unfamiliar in civil engineering
-Despite their advantages for addressing rocking problems, the:
+Despite their potential advantages for addressing rocking problems, the:

 - **Floating frame of reference formulation**, and
 - **Craig-Bampton reduction method**